Ch3nYe/FoC/README.md

 The pre-processed dataset needed when training could be found in google-drive: [link](https://drive.google.com/file/d/1GkxjL8NZb4heCjmJXx9e9qnBmKLMHJRP/view?usp=sharing)

 The binaries (big volume) will be released soon ...

+## FoC-Sim

+The second module of FoC could be found in the `FoC-Sim` directory.